pourya22334415/TakeNews/README.md

-# Roshan Internship TakeNews Project
-## Stage: Challange3
+# Deckerizing and add Redis and Celery to TakeNews project
 <hr>
 <h2> urls: </h2>
 <table>